haneure/Renebae/README.md

 # Renebae
-Renebae is an multi-cross-platform e-commerce app created with Ionic
+Renebae is an multi-cross-platform e-commerce app created with Ionic using ReactJS

 # Preview
 ## Guest View